brlin-tw/media-to-whisper.cpp-subtitles/README.md

 **Default value:**

 `1` (Deduct one from the detected available thread count, on a 8 total CPU thread system the optimal transcribe thread count will be determined to be `7`)

+### WHISPERCPP_MAIN

+Specify the base command of the Whisper.cpp main program.
+This environment variable allows users to use a different Whisper.cpp distribution other than the snap.

+**Supported values:**

+* The path of a valid Whisper.cpp main program.
+* The base command of a valid Whisper.cpp main program, if it is in the command search PATHs.

+**Default value:** `whisper-cpp-main`

+Use [the unofficial snap distribution](https://snapcraft.io/whisper-cpp)'s main app command.

 ## Licensing